mozilla/2018-global-sprint-planning/project-coach.md

 Also encourage Leads to add these labels, or more specific ones like "help wanted: javascript" to their individual issues in their own project-specific repos.
 THe goal here is to make it as easy as possible for contributors to find work to do!

 #### How to reassign a project
-If you feel very storongly that a project is better suited for another issue, tag another Coach in the comments, and cc zee-moz and acabunoc in that comment.
+If you feel very storongly that a project is better suited for another issue, tag another Coach in the comments, and tag zee-moz and acabunoc in that comment.

 #### 2018 Project Coaches
 List coming soon!